nasa/fprime/Gds/README.md

 ### GDS Standard Pipeline
-The standard pipeline can be thought of as a Python helper-layer to instantiate the GDS and connect to an F' deployment.
+The standard pipeline can be thought of as a Python helper-layer to instantiate the GDS and connect to an F´ deployment.
 The pipeline provides event, telemetry and command histories, sending commands and registering consumers to the GDS decoders.
 The Standard Pipeline can be found [here](src/fprime_gds/common/pipeline/standard.py).

 ### GDS Integration Test API
-The Integration Test API is a tool that provides the ability to write integration-level tests for an F' deployment using the GDS.
+The Integration Test API is a tool that provides the ability to write integration-level tests for an F´ deployment using the GDS.
 The tool provides history searches/asserts, command sending, a detailed test log, sub-histories and convenient access to GDS data objects.
 The test API comes with separate [documentation](../docs/UsersGuide/dev/testAPI/markdown/contents.md) and its own [user guide](../docs/UsersGuide/dev/testAPI/user_guide.md) and is built on top of the Standard Pipeline.